Kairs0/Symbolic-Execution-Tool/README.md

 ## WIP - todos
 - implement criteria tests (4/9) on coverage analysis
-- push tests much further on ast to cfg converter
+- push much further on ast to cfg converter

+- explain CFG modelling and its consequences on the way tests are made

 - parsing : see https://tomassetti.me/parsing-in-python/#tools
 - also see https://github.com/c2nes/javalang.git